devchallenges-io/curriculum/2-responsive-web/challenges/2-join-our-news-letter.md

   - Deploy the website to make it accessible for everyone.

 seo:
-  title: "Join Our Newsletter Challenge"
+  title: "Join Our Newsletter Challenge | HTML & CSS project"
-  description: "Build a join our newsletter challenge with HTML and CSS to test your skills in basic HTML and CSS and working with input and button elements.
-This project is perfect for beginners who want to practice their HTML and CSS skills while creating a functional and visually appealing web page.
-By implementing a clean and intuitive design, you will learn how to structure and style a web page using HTML and CSS.
-Additionally, you will gain experience working with input and button elements, which are essential components of web forms.
-Joining a newsletter is a common feature on many websites, so this project will give you valuable hands-on experience that you can apply to future projects.
-Get ready to showcase your HTML and CSS skills and create an engaging join our newsletter page!"
+  description: "Build a join our newsletter project with HTML and CSS to test your skills in basic HTML and CSS and working with input and button elements.
+This project is perfect for beginners who want to practice their HTML and CSS skills while creating a functional and visually appealing web page."
   keywords:
     - "join our newsletter challenge"
     - "html css project"